 In June 2016, the FASB issued guidance to change the accounting for credit losses and modify the impairment model for certain debt securities.
 The guidance requires a financial asset (including trade receivables) measured at amortized cost basis to be presented at the net amount expected to be collected.
 Thus, the income statement will reflect the measurement of credit losses for newly-recognized financial assets as well as the expected increases or decreases of expected credit losses that have taken place during the period.
-The amendments will be effective for the Company for [fiscal years beginning after December 15, 2019, including interim periods within those fiscal years.-public business entities that meet the definition of an SEC filer, excluding entities eligible to be SRCs as defined by the SEC] [fiscal years beginning after December 15, 2022 including interim periods within those fiscal years.-all other entities] Early adoption is permitted for all organizations for periods beginning after December 15, 2018.
+The amendments will be effective for the Company for [fiscal years beginning after December 15, 2019, including interim periods within those fiscal years.-public business entities that meet the definition of an SEC filer, excluding entities eligible to be SRCs as defined by the SEC [fiscal years beginning after December 15, 2022 including interim periods within those fiscal years.-all other entities] Early adoption is permitted for all organizations for periods beginning after December 15, 2018.
 The Company is currently in the process of evaluating the impact of adoption of this guidance on the financial statements.
+[The Company adopted the guidance on January 1, 2023 (include impact of addition on the financial statements).